robiness/stage_craft/README.md

 StageCraft helps you developing and testing your widgets in a controlled environment. <br>
 It provides a stage where you can change the properties and constraints of your widget and see the changes in real time.

-Where it helps:
+## Benefits
- - No more navigation to the screen where your widget is used when building it.
+- **Instant Feedback**: See changes to your widgets immediately without navigating through your app.
- - Establish a natural separation between your UI widgets and your App state.
+- **Separation of Concerns**: Naturally separates your UI widgets from your app's state.
- - No more having to change the code and rebuild the app to see the changes.
+- **Efficient Development**: No need to rebuild the app to see changes.

 ## Installation
 Add StageCraft to your project: